-The Student and the College agree that the term "claim" is intended to be broadly interpreted to mean all disputes of claims between them of any nature whatsoever.
+The Student and Southern Technical College ("the College") agree that any dispute or claim (as "claim" is defined below) between the Student and the College (or any company affiliated with the College, or any of its officers, directors, trustees, employees or agents), shall be submitted to and resolved by mandatory, individual binding arbitration conducted by the American Arbitration Association ("AAA"), or in the alternative in Small Claims Court, if the claim is within the scope of the Small Claims Court's jurisdiction.
+The Student and the College agree that any claim pursued in Small Claims Court shall be filed in the Small Claims Court within the municipality where the campus attended by the Student is located.
+This binding arbitration agreement precludes the Student or the College from pursuing a claim in a court other than Small Claims Court, or in any manner other than by arbitration.
+Any arbitration brought between the Student and the College will take place on an individual basis; the parties expressly agree that class arbitration and class actions are not permitted.
+This policy, however, is not intended to modify the Student's right, if any, to file a grievance with any state educational regulatory body or accreditor.
+The Student and the College agree that the term "claim" is intended to be broadly interpreted to mean any and all disputes of claims between them of any nature whatsoever.
 The Student and the College expressly agree that the agreement to arbitrate set forth in this section is intended to be broadly interpreted.
-The term "claim" shall be interpreted to include, but is not limited to: any claim, dispute, or controversy, whether in contract, tort, or otherwise, whether pre-existing, present or future, and including or arising from or relating to any of the following: (i) the Student's execution of this Enrollment Agreement and the obligations of the Student or the College hereunder, or the validity, enforceability, or scope of this Enrollment Agreement; (ii) the Student's recruitment and application for admittance, including but not limited to any advertisement, promotions, or oral or written statements relied upon by the Student in deciding to attend the College; (iii) the Student's attendance at the College and the quality of the instruction or education provided to the student; (iv) any financial obligations incurred by the Student as a result of the Student's enrollment and/or attendance at the College, or matters related to the Student's financial aid or other federal assistance or the provision or performance of Career

-Services, and (v) any discrimination, civil rights, or sexual harassment claims.
-The term "claim" shall further be interpreted to include, without limitation, all claims, disputes, or controversies of any nature which arose before this or any prior Agreement, and all claims, disputes, or controversies that may arise after the termination of this Enrollment Agreement.
+The term "claim" shall be interpreted to include, but is not limited to: any claim, dispute, or controversy, whether in contract, tort, or otherwise, whether pre-existing, present or future, and including or arising from or relating to any of the following: (I) the Student's execution of this Enrollment Agreement and the obligations of the Student or the College hereunder, or the validity, enforceability, or scope of this Enrollment Agreement; (ii) the Student's recruitment and application for admittance, including but not limited to any advertisement, promotions, or oral or written statements relied upon by the Student in deciding to attend the College; (iii) the Student's attendance at the College and the quality of the instruction or education provided to the student; (iv) any financial obligations incurred by the Student as a result of the Student's enrollment and/or attendance at the College, or matters related to the Student's financial aid or other federal assistance (but please see "Important Information for Federal Direct Loan borrowers below") or the provision or performance of Career Services, and (v) any discrimination, civil rights, or sexual harassment claims.
+The term "claim" shall further be interpreted to include, without limitation, any and all claims, disputes, or controversies of any nature which arose before this or any prior Agreement, and any and all claims, disputes, or controversies that may arise after the termination of this Enrollment Agreement.